Batman/Teenage Mutant Ninja Turtles: Plot

-During a battle with the alien conqueror Krang, the Turtles, their master Splinter, and their archenemy Shredder are transported to an alternate universe with a good number of Foot ninjas.
+During a battle with the alien conqueror Krang, the Turtles, their master Splinter, and their archenemy Shredder are transported to an alternate universe with a good number of Foot Clan ninjas.
 While the Foot attempt to steal various components from labs all around Gotham to work out a means of returning home, as well as abducting a scientist doing research into cross-dimensional travel, the Turtles intercept the various thefts, although the Foot still departs with their gathered equipment.
 Batman is puzzled by the inhuman descriptions of some of the participants and at the fact that the crimes were committed by ninjas.
-Predicting a break-in at one of his own facilities, he takes out the raiding Foot ninjas and has a brief encounter with the Shredder before the latter retreats.
+Predicting a break-in at one of his own facilities, he takes out the raiding Foot ninjas and has a brief encounter with Shredder before the latter retreats.

 The Turtles have in the meantime set up a new base in the Gotham sewers, but Killer Croc stumbles upon their lair while tracking Batman.
 After defeating Croc and his men, the Turtles are forced to relocate, since their hideout has been compromised.
 The Turtles retreat to the surface to discover the Batmobile parking nearby.
-When Batman returns to his car from his confrontation with the Shredder, he finds the Turtles milling about and fights them until Splinter distracts Batman with a smoke bomb.
+When Batman returns to his car from his confrontation with Shredder, he finds the Turtles milling about and fights them until Splinter distracts Batman with a smoke bomb.
 The Turtles begin to research Batman, and most of them come to admire him, while Raphael just believes him to be a distraction.
 Having recovered one of Raphael's sai during the fight, Batman takes it to Lucius Fox.
 Fox's analysis confirms that the dagger is from another universe, but it is reverting to this reality's 'local' version of steel.
 He also notes that a strange mutagen in a blood sample that Bruce provided him with is incompatible with their laws of physics and anything mutated by it will thus revert to its non-mutated state.

-Learning about a stolen power generator that could allow them to power the equipment they need to return home, the Shredder and the Foot make a deal with the Penguin to acquire it, only for the Foot to kill all of the Penguin's men.
+Learning about a stolen power generator that could allow them to power the equipment they need to return home, Shredder and the Foot make a deal with the Penguin to acquire it, only for the Foot to kill all of the Penguin's men.
 However, the Penguin convinces Shredder to spare him by arguing that he can provide useful local knowledge.